 State Government Activity Centres

-Of the 60 identified Activity Centres/ train stations, 15 are within Stonnington:
+Of the 60 identified Activity Centres, 15 are within the City of Stonnington.

 • Chadstone